alexcerezo/wsj-downloader/README.md

 This project is licensed under the MIT License. 📜

 ## Contact
-For any questions or suggestions, please contact [your email]. 📧
+For any questions or suggestions, please contact info@alexcerezo.es. 📧